 While money doesn’t really grow on trees, we should take care of our money so that it can take care of us.

 Sure, money trees are things of fairy tales.
-But the lessons behind them are very real.
+But the financial lessons for kids is very real.

 How do you feel about money?
 Is it something that simply flows in and out of your life?
 Is it something you work for and struggle to get?
 Or is it a living, growing thing that helps to support you and your dreams?